-Validation Station data can help improve the model predictions, yet, often, it turns out that most errors are not due to the model itself but to the OCR, labelling errors, inconsistencies, or to postprocessing issues (e.g., date or number formatting).
+Validation Station data can help improve the model predictions, yet, in many cases, it turns out that most errors are not due to the model itself but to the OCR, labelling errors or inconsistencies, or to postprocessing issues (e.g., date or number formatting).
 So, the first key aspect is that Validation Station data should be used only after the other Data Extraction Components have been verified and optimized to ensure good accuracy, and the only remaining area of improvement is the model prediction itself.

-The second key aspect is that Validation Station data has a lower information density than the data labeled in Document Manager.
+The second key aspect is that Validation Station data has lower information density than the data labeled in Document Manager.
 Fundamentally, the Validation Station user only cares about getting the right value once.
 If an invoice has 5 pages, and the invoice number appears on every page, the Validation Station user validates it only on the first page.
-So, 80% of the values remain unlabelled.
-In Document Manager, all the values are labelled.
+So, 80% of the values remain unlabeled.
+In Document Manager, all the values are labeled.

 Always add Validation Station data to same dataset and train on ML Package minor version 0 (zero)